codebar/pairing-tool/doc/UserManual.md

 When you drag and drop a person, in the pair box will be displayed the skills that everyone in that pair have in common.

-Also a new pair box will appear to form more pairs.
+Also, a new box for a new pair will appear to form more pairs.

 It is possible to drag more than 1 student/coach in a pair, so it is possible to have triples and give 2 students to a coach or pair 2 coaches with 1 student.